-☐ At a conspicuous location where the Roadblock personnel will be visible to approaching traffic, providing them with
+Roadblocks should be established:

-☐ At a location where traffic can easily turn around or detour (consider the potential for larger vehicles such as buses,
+- ☐ Approximately where the EPZ intersects any highways / roads. - ☐ Outside of the hazard area. - ☐ At a conspicuous location where the Roadblock personnel will be visible to approaching traffic, providing them with enough time to safely stop. - ☐ At a location where traffic can easily turn around or detour (consider the potential for larger vehicles such as buses, semi-trailers, drilling rigs, etc.). - ☐ Where possible at natural roadblock locations (e.g., gates, bridges, junctions, etc)